v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 * The function call operator :py:meth:`pyCore.daeVariable.__call__` (``operator ()``)
   which returns the :py:class:`pyCore.adouble` object that holds the variable value

-* The function :py:meth:`pyCore.daeVariable.dt` which returns the :py:class:`pyCore.adouble` object
+* The function :py:meth:`pyCore.dt` which returns the :py:class:`pyCore.adouble` object
   that holds the value of a time derivative of the variable

-* The functions :py:meth:`pyCore.daeVariable.d` and :py:meth:`pyCore.daeVariable.d2` which return
+* The functions :py:meth:`pyCore.d` and :py:meth:`pyCore.d2` which return
   the :py:class:`pyCore.adouble` object that holds the value of a partial derivative of the variable of the first and second order, respectively

-* The functions :py:meth:`pyCore.daeVariable.array`, :py:meth:`pyCore.daeVariable.dt_array`,
+* The functions :py:meth:`pyCore.daeVariable.array`, :py:meth:`pyCore.dt_array`,
-  :py:meth:`pyCore.daeVariable.d_array` and :py:meth:`pyCore.daeVariable.d2_array` which return the
+  :py:meth:`pyCore.d_array` and :py:meth:`pyCore.d2_array` which return the
   :py:class:`pyCore.adouble_array` object that holds an array of variable values, time derivatives, partial derivative of the first order and partial derivative of the second order, respectively

 * Distributed parameters have the :py:attr:`pyCore.daeVariable.npyValues` property which returns the variable values as a numpy multi-dimensional array (with ``numpy.float`` data type)

-* The functions :py:class:`pyCore.daeVariable.SetValue` and :py:class:`pyCore.daeVariable.GetValue`
+* The functions :py:class:`pyCore.daeVariable.SetValue` and :py:class:`pyCore.daeVariable.GetValue` /
+  :py:class:`pyCore.daeVariable.GetQuantity`
   which get/set the variable value as ``float`` or the :py:class:`pyUnits.quantity` object

-* The functions :py:meth:`pyCore.daeVariable.ReAssignValue` and
+* The functions :py:meth:`pyCore.daeVariable.ReAssignValue`, :py:meth:`pyCore.daeVariable.ReAssignValues`,
+  :py:meth:`pyCore.daeVariable.ReSetInitialCondition` and :py:meth:`pyCore.daeVariable.ReSetInitialConditions`
-  :py:meth:`pyCore.daeVariable.ReSetInitialCondition` can be used to re-assign or re-initialize variables **only during a simulation** (in the function :py:meth:`pyActivity.daeSimulation.Run`)
+  can be used to re-assign or re-initialise variables **only during a simulation** (in the function :py:meth:`pyActivity.daeSimulation.Run`)

-.. note:: The functions :py:meth:`pyCore.daeVariable.__call__`, :py:meth:`pyCore.daeVariable.dt`
+.. note:: The functions :py:meth:`pyCore.daeVariable.__call__`, :py:meth:`pyCore.dt`,
-          , :py:meth:`pyCore.daeVariable.d`, :py:meth:`pyCore.daeVariable.d2`, :py:meth:`pyCore.daeVariable.array`
-          , :py:meth:`pyCore.daeVariable.dt_array`, :py:meth:`pyCore.daeVariable.d_array`
+          :py:meth:`pyCore.d`, :py:meth:`pyCore.d2`, :py:meth:`pyCore.daeVariable.array`,
+          :py:meth:`pyCore.dt_array`, :py:meth:`pyCore.d_array`
-          and :py:meth:`pyCore.daeVariable.d2_array` can only be used to build equations' residual expressions.
+          and :py:meth:`pyCore.d2_array` can only be used to build equations' residual expressions.
-          On the other hand, the functions :py:class:`pyCore.daeVariable.GetValue` , :py:class:`pyCore.daeVariable.SetValue` and :py:attr:`pyCore.daeVariable.npyValues` can be used to access the variables real data at any point.
+          On the other hand, the functions :py:class:`pyCore.daeVariable.GetValue`, :py:class:`pyCore.daeVariable.SetValue` and :py:attr:`pyCore.daeVariable.npyValues` can be used
+          to access the variable data at any point.

 All above mentioned functions are called in the same way as explained in `Using parameters`_.
 More information will be given here on getting time and partial derivatives.

-1. To get a time derivative of the ordinary variable the function :py:meth:`pyCore.daeVariable.dt` can be used.
-For instance, if we want a time derivative of the variable ``myVar`` to be equal to some constant, let's say 1.0:
+1. To get a time derivative of the ordinary variable the function :py:meth:`pyCore.dt` can be used.
+For instance, if a time derivative of the variable ``myVar`` has to be equal to some constant, let's say 1.0:

    .. math::
         { d(myVar) \over {d}{t} } = 1

-   we can write the following:
+   the following can be used:

    .. code-block:: python

      # Notation:
      #  - eq is a daeEquation object
-     #  - myVar is an ordinary daeVariable (not distributed)
+     #  - myVar is an ordinary daeVariable
-     eq.Residual = myVar.dt() - 1.0
+     eq.Residual = dt(myVar()) - 1.0

-2. To get a time derivative of a distributed variable the :py:meth:`pyCore.daeVariable.dt` function can be used again.
-For instance, if we want a time derivative of the distributed variable ``myVar`` to be equal to some constant at each point of the domain ``myDomain``:
+2. To get a time derivative of a distributed variable the :py:meth:`pyCore.dt` function can be used again.
+   For instance, if a time derivative of the distributed variable ``myVar`` has to be equal to some constant at each point of the domain ``myDomain``:

    .. math::
-        {\partial myVar(i) \over \partial t} = 1; \forall i \in [0, d_n]
+        {\partial myVar(i) \over \partial t} = 1; \forall i \in [0, n]

-   we can write:
+   the following can be used:

    .. code-block:: python